SkyLined/blog.skylined.nl/Articles/2016-11-03 MSIE 10 MSHTML CElement..GetPlainTextInScope OOB read/#3 Details.md

    disassembly had a bug and started at the wrong address, so this isn't very useful.
 However, clicking on `Registers` will show that:
    * The crash happened in `MSHTML!memcpy`
-   * the code looked for a unicode linefeed (0x000A) immediately after data pointed to by `edx`.
+   * the code looked for a Unicode linefeed (0x000A) immediately after data pointed to by `edx`.

    The `Registers` section also suggest the following:
    * `ecx` was 0, so maybe all the data was already copied at this point?
    * `edx` was apparently used as a pointer to the data being copied.

-Online documentation for `memcpy` does not mention this behavior of looking for a linefeed, so it could be that `MSHTML` has an odd implementation, or that the symbol is simply wrong.
+On-line documentation for `memcpy` does not mention this behavior of looking for a linefeed, so it could be that `MSHTML` has an odd implementation, or that the symbol is simply wrong.
 I'm assuming that the code did copy the text content of a `textarea` element and was looking for a `CR`, `LF` line terminator.
 Unfortunately, the data at `edx` only contained one or the other, causing the code to look for the `LF` outside of the memory area allocated to store the data.

 Exploit
 -------